Apathy is hard work.

 No matter how hard you try, sometimes apathy and indifference is all you can muster.
 Sometimes, ten thousand monkeys at ten thousand typewriters just couldn't care less.

-50% cotton / 50% polyester black hoodie with front pocket aka kangaroo. "meh." printed on the front in white.
+100% cotton black heavyweight t-shirt. "meh." printed on the front in white.
 Apathy included!
 And if you don't know what "meh." means, perhaps your life just doesn't properly suck.